27 Business Email Examples & Templates You Should Try in 2025

 Here’s a template courtesy of Attach.io:

-- Simple Introduction: Since you captured the lead recently, there’s a good chance the prospect still remembers your brand name.
-Instead of a long-winded introductory emails, simply stating your name and your company is enough.
+• Simple Introduction: Since you recently captured the lead, there’s a good chance the prospect still remembers your brand name.
+Instead of a long-winded introductory email, simply stating your name and your company is enough.

-- Simple personalization: Personalization is critical but when you make it too complicated, it reduces your email velocity significantly.
+• Simple personalization: Personalization is critical, but complicating it significantly reduces your email velocity.
 This one focuses on a single variable (“your lead generation at [company name]”), making personalization faster.

-- Exact days/times: Instead of going back and forth to decide on a time/day, it’s sometimes better to propose a date yourself and let the prospect propose the right time for a call.
+• Exact days/times: Instead of going back and forth to decide on a time/day, it’s sometimes better to propose a date and let the prospect propose the right time for a call.

-The second paragraph is a bit too long but given the succinctness of the first paragraph, I’d say this is a strong example of a warm follow-up.
+The second paragraph is long, but given the succinctness of the first paragraph, this is a strong example of a warm follow-up.

 As any seasoned salesperson will tell you, referral leads are worth their weight in gold.
-Knowing a common connection makes getting the foot in the door so much easier while also easing customer FUDs (fear, uncertainty and doubt).
+Knowing a common connection makes getting the foot in the door much easier and eases customer FUDs (fear, uncertainty, and doubt).

 But how exactly do you email a referred lead?